Reading Time: 5 minutes 🍃

 However, the bigger problem is that magnolia leaves are allelopathic.
 This is a natural way for plants to protect themselves.
 The leaves provide a high amount of toxic chemicals to stop other species from growing around them and sucking nutrients out of the soil.

 These chemicals are released as the leaves break down.
 From there, they will leach into the soil, stopping plant growth.
-According to studiesOpens in a new tab., the chemicals in magnolia will have a bigger impact on root growth than on shoot growth.
+According to studies, the chemicals in magnolia will have a bigger impact on root growth than on shoot growth.
 This means that they should be kept away from established plants.
 It should be noted that while these leaves can damage plants, they are unlikely to be harmful to kids or pets.

 Finally, some people report that they can block water from getting to plants.
 This is because of how thick the leaves are and how long it takes for them to break down.